PRUNERS/FLiT/documentation/installation.md

 symbolic link called `python3` in your `PATH` pointing to that python executable.

 ### Compilers

-The GCC compiler is the only one required for installation of FLiT since it is used to compiler the FLiT shared library.
+The GCC compiler is the only one required for installation of FLiT since it is used to compile the FLiT shared library.
 Other than that, you are free to install another version of GCC, as well as Clang and the Intel compiler.
 If you are missing either Clang or the Intel compiler, FLiT will still work as expected.